commandercoo/ADCGoProSync/README.md

 # ADCGoProSync
 Attempt to sync GoPro camera footage with Robolink CODRONE EDU stick inputs for the Aerial Drone Competition.

-Work in Progress
+This is so unoptimized i'm not gonna upload it (yet)